ryanjoprod/cpp_database/README.md

 The original codebase is from [CodeGurus](https://www.codeguru.com/database/database-programming-with-c-c/), and works with the MySQL Connector for c++.
 My version of the program will be using the [MariaDB Connector](https://mariadb.com/downloads/connectors/connectors-data-access/cpp-connector).

+Main Branch will always follow the most complicated, and up-to-date, branch in the repo.

 ## How to use
 - run the code in the fakeBank.sql file to create the new database and table
 - in `main.cpp` replace `USER` and `PASSWORD` with your database username and password